Code-Institute-Submissions/Milestone_2-5/README.md

 ### Surface

-The colour scheme on both pages is similar to Unesco's with the exception of the header which is black in order to provide contrast to the white background of the body and the bright blue accents.
+Both pages have a white background with a black header to provide contrast,the bright blue colour used throughout is the same that's used on the World Heritage Centre website.
+On the left side of the header are the two menu items, on the right the site's name.
-The body of the home page has an image on the left and text on the right hand side of the page.
-The copyright information is displayed on the bottom of the page right above the footer, but still clearly visible.
+The body of the home page has an image on the left and the intro text on the right hand side of the page.
+The copyright information is displayed on the bottom of the page right above the footer, still clearly visible.
+On small viewports the image is hidden and replaced by the WHC logo and the menu items become a hamburger button.

-The map has unique styling that highlights points of interests and transport links.
+The map page has the same header and footer as the home page.
+The body is divided into two parts: the search feature with the radio buttons and the search button, and the map itself.
+The map has unique styling and colour scheme that highlights points of interests and transport links and the markers have been replaced by the Unesco logo.
+On small viewports the contents shrink to fit the viewport and are aligned to the centre.

 ## User stories